itsa/itsa.github.io/_docs/event-dom/index.md

 #Features#

-This module bring DOM-events to a higher level:
+This module brings DOM-events to a higher level:

 * subscribers work regardless of the domnode being part of the dom
 * by using delegation, you can save many Event-subscribers